Student Health Services

 Exclusion usually not recommended.
 Consult with your local or state health department.
 Each situation must be looked at to decide if the student with hepatitis A can spread the virus to others.

 No exclusion.
 A student who is infected with hepatitis B virus may attend school.
-If they have unusually aggressive behavior (e.g., biting), a behavior plan may need to be made.
+If they have unusually aggressive behavior (e.g., biting), a behavior plan may be needed.
 A team of medical experts should assess oozing sores that cannot be covered or bleeding problems on a case-by-case basis to determine whether exclusion from some activities is necessary.
 Exclusion from school will rarely be necessary as more students become vaccinated against hepatitis B.

 No exclusion.
 A student who is infected with hepatitis C virus may attend school.
 A team of medical experts should assess oozing sores that cannot be covered or bleeding problems on a case-by-case basis to determine whether exclusion form some activities is necessary.